Dean of the College of Cardinals

-It had been customary for centuries for the longest-serving of the six cardinal bishops of suburbicarian sees to be the dean.
-This was required by canon law from 1917 until 1965, when Pope Paul VI empowered the six to elect the dean from among their number.
-This election was a formality until the time of Pope John Paul II.
+For centuries, the cardinal bishop who had been a bishop of a suburbicarian see the longest was the dean.
+This custom became a requirement with the canon law of 1917.
+On 26 February 1965, Pope Paul VI empowered the cardinal bishops to elect the dean from among their number.
+Both the dean and subdean must reside in Rome.

-In 2019, upon accepting Cardinal Angelo Sodano's resignation as dean of the College of Cardinals, Pope Francis established that the dean would henceforth serve a five-year term that may be renewed once.
-Sodano received the title "dean emeritus" upon resigning on 21 December 2019.
-In anticipation of the election of Sodano's successor, Francis said: "I am hoping they will elect someone who can carry this important responsibility full time."
-Previously, the dean held the position until death or resignation; there was no mandatory age of retirement.
+Until December 2019, the dean held the position until death or resignation; there was no mandatory age of retirement.
+Then, upon accepting Cardinal Angelo Sodano's resignation as dean of the College of Cardinals, Pope Francis established that the dean would henceforth serve a five-year term that may be renewed once.
+In anticipation of the election of a new dean, Francis said: "I am hoping they will elect someone who can carry this important responsibility full time."
+Nevertheless, on 6 February 2025, the Pope extended indefinitely Cardinal Re's mandate as dean.

 Responsibilities

 The dean summons the conclave for the purposes of electing a new pope following a death or resignation.
-The Dean presides over the daily meetings of the College of Cardinals in advance of the conclave and then presides over the conclave if his age does not prohibit his participation.
+The Dean presides over the daily meetings of the College of Cardinals in advance of the conclave and then presides over the conclave unless his age prohibits his participation.
 The dean also has the responsibility of communicating the "news of the Pope's death to the Diplomatic Corps accredited to the Holy See and to the Heads of the respective Nations".
 He is the public face of the Holy See until a new pope is elected.
 If he participates in the conclave, the dean asks the pope-elect if he accepts the election, and then asks the new pope what name he wishes to use.
-If the dean himself is elected pope, the afore mentioned tasks are assumed by the sub-dean of the College of Cardinals.
+If the dean himself is elected pope, the aforementioned tasks are assumed by the sub-dean of the College of Cardinals.
 If the newly elected pope is not already a bishop, the dean ordains him a bishop.

 The dean has "the title of the diocese of Ostia, together with that of any other church to which he already has a title," such as his suburbicarian diocese.
-This has been the case since 1914, by decree of Pope Pius X—previous deans had given up their suburbicarian see and taken the joint title of Ostia and Velletri, which were separated in that same 1914 decree.
+This has been the case since 1914, by decree of Pope Pius X – previous deans had given up their suburbicarian see and taken the joint title of Ostia and Velletri, which were separated in that same 1914 decree.